 - Graduate Studies, including the biomedical sciences and the Physician Assistant master’s degree program

 - Continuing Professional Development

-Researchers received $305 million in sponsored project awards for the school in FY2018.
+Researchers received $384 million in sponsored project research awards in FY 2022.

 - Educating the next generation of health care providers

 - Providing care for the most vulnerable and difficult cases

 - Reaching out to all 36 Oregon counties